jullanggit/bevy_platformer/README.md

 This game can be played in the browser at https://jullang.itch.io/bevy-platformer

 # Controlls
-p = toggle boids dodging player b = toggle disperse boids
+p = toggle boids dodging player, b = toggle disperse boids